UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 completion.

 Lastly, we use standard Kubernetes workflows to deploy containers and services.
-Importantly, the Zero to JupyterHub project provides a `helm` chart, the Kubernetes equivalent of a `.deb` or `.rpm` package to install JupyterHub.
+Importantly, the Zero to JupyterHub project provides a [helm](https://helm.sh/) chart, the Kubernetes equivalent of a `.deb` or `.rpm` package {cite}`helm`, to install JupyterHub.
 The configuration for JupyterHub is encoded in a `yaml` file, and it is in this file that we can set important parameters such as: the custom JupyterLab container image and tag, authentication information, the CPU and RAM allocated per user, additional environment variables, commands to run on container startup, etc.

 This deployment procedure is outlined in {numref}`jetstream-kubespray`.